Buying your ASA membership Trail Pass is your ticket to unforgettable snowmobiling in Alberta this season.

 membership benefits include:

-- ASA Accidental Death and Dismemberment Insurance with American Income Life Insurance Company.
+- ASA Accidental Death and Dismemberment Insurance with American Income Life Insurance Company (click here).
 Family Eye Care and Child Safe ID kit is also available at no cost to you upon request.

 - Access to 6,500 km of groomed snowmobile trails across Alberta.
 Many of our trails exist only because of the granted legal permission of landowners.
-You are trespassing without their permission and without and up to date ASA Trail Pass on your snowmobile and could be liable to charges and fines.
+You are trespassing without their permission and without an up-to-date ASA Trail Pass on your snowmobile and could be liable to charges and fines.

 - ASA Snowmobile Trail Guide.
 Get a new Snowmobile Trail Guide from your local club, select retailers and tourism centers.
 This shows you where the groomed trails are in Alberta and gives you the contact information you need to get a hold of local clubs.